oljimenez/vanilla-icecream/README.md

 Go to src/pages/index.tsx to see the result code example for now

-Sorry this need some good docs but is a starter proyect for now
+Sorry this need some good docs but is a starter proyect for now, and i'm planning to convert it to a helper library

 # How to create component?
 Only have to create a .tsx file and call createComponent function from 'theme/helper'